hashicorp/packer-plugin-kubevirt/.web-docs/components/builder/iso/README.md

 - `ssh_local_port` (int) - SSHLocalPort is the local port to use to connect via SSH.

+- `virtio_container` (string) - VirtIOContainer is the location of the VirtIO Container Image containing the Windows VirtIO drivers.
+It will be mounted as a CD-ROM on Windows builds.

 - `winrm_local_port` (int) - WinRMLocalPort is the local port to use to connect via WinRM.

 - `keep_vm` (bool) - KeepVM indicates whether to keep the temporary VM after the image has been created.